jakewies/gatsby-theme-codex/README.md

 }
 ```

-Next, create a `codex` directory at the root of your project:
+Finally, create a `codex` directory at the root of your project:

 ```
 codex/